 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where giniite typically forms.
+Look in granite pegmatites country, the host setting where giniite typically forms.
 If you start seeing triphylite, rockbridgeite, frondelite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.